menacit/practical_cryptography_course/resources/labs/README.md

 ### Automated setup
-In order to get started with the course labs, the following software components must be installed on the user's host computer:
+In order to get started with the course labs, the following software components must be installed on the user's host/physical computer:

 - [HashiCorp Vagrant](https://developer.hashicorp.com/vagrant/downloads)
 - [Virtualbox](https://www.virtualbox.org/)